flatlayer/flatlayer-js-sdk/docs/calculating-sizes.md

 ## Introduction

-This guide provides detailed instructions on how to analyze code and calculate the `sizes` attribute for responsive images in a Flatlayer SDK project.
-The focus is on Svelte projects using Tailwind CSS, but the principles can be applied to other frameworks as well.
+This guide provides detailed instructions on how to calculate the `sizes` attribute for responsive images in a Flatlayer SDK project, focusing on Svelte projects using Tailwind CSS.
+It's important to note that the Flatlayer SDK only supports `px` and `vw` units, and `calc()` expressions containing these units.

 ## General Process